 Because COVID-19 is a new disease there is very little existing immunity in our community.
 This means that COVID-19 can spread widely and quickly.
 People may be highly infectious before their symptoms show.
 Even people with mild or no symptoms can spread COVID-19.1 Social distancing, good hygiene, contact tracing, testing and vaccination are preventative measures we currently have to manage the disease.

-As of July 2021, there has been over 188 million confirmed cases globally of COVID-19 and over 4 million deaths reported to the World Health Organisation.
-In Australia there has been over 30,000 confirmed cases and over 900 deaths.4
+As of September 2021, there has been over 232 million confirmed cases globally of COVID-19 and over 4.7 million deaths reported to the World Health Organisation.4 In Australia there has been over 100,000 confirmed cases and over 1,200 deaths.

 Key disease information